githubmani101/Mood_Detection_Using_Facial_Expression/README.md

 - DOI: [https://www.doi.org/10.56726/IRJMETS80333]

 I have added the my published reasech paper whole pdf as **Published research Paper.pdf** in this github repository.

+## Author
+Miss.
+Manisha Raghoba Agarwadekar
+Student,
+Dept. of Information Technology
+University of Mumbai, Sindhudurg Sub Campus

+## ⚠️ Disclaimer
+Due to academic privacy, the complete code and model are not included in this repository.
+For further details or collaboration, feel free to contact the author via LinkedIn.